OUR ADDICTION TREATMENT EXPERTS

 Katherine Harris, RN

 A registered nurse with over 35 years of experience, Katherine Harris has worked as an operating room nurse, a nurse manager and a hospice nurse.
 She appreciates taking care of patients in addiction treatment who are getting a second chance at life.
-At Bluff Plantation, she manages clinical staff and oversees patient care.
+At Bluff, she manages clinical staff and oversees patient care.

 Multidisciplinary, Coordinated Approach